top of page

 Scipio's Flag

 Scipio Page (17xx to 1815ish - no clear records) was the freed slave of Captain Caleb Page.
 He was a military man and fought in both the French & Indian War and the Revolution.
 Scipio was also Captain of a Black militia encompassing Dunbarton, Goffstown, Weare and Bow.
 In 1788, in an unusual move for the times, the Proprietors granted him land near One Stack Brook.
 When his military service was discovered in 2009, Scipio’s grave finally received an American Legion Flag.
-A Black Heritage Trail of NH marker will be installed this year at Pages Cemetery in his honor.
+A Black Heritage Trail of NH marker has been installed at Pages Cemetery in his honor.

 05